RobotLocomotion/drake/doc/python_bindings.rst

     that you define the ``${GUROBI_PATH}`` environment variable, or specify ``${GUROBI_INCLUDE_DIR}`` via CMake.

+.. _whats-available-from-python:

 What's Available from Python
 ----------------------------

+You should first browse the `Python API <pydrake/index.html#://>`_ to see what modules are available.
+The most up-to-date high-level demonstrations of what can be done using ``pydrake`` are in Drake's :ref:`Tutorials <tutorials>` and the `Underactuated Robotics Textbook <http://underactuated.mit.edu/>`_.

-The most up-to-date demonstrations of what can be done using ``pydrake`` are the ``pydrake`` unit tests themselves.
-You can see all of them inside the ``drake/bindings/python/pydrake/**/test`` folders in the Drake source code.
+You can also see lower-level usages of the API in the ``pydrake`` unit tests themselves, which you can find inside of the ``drake/bindings/python/pydrake/**/test`` folders in the Drake source code.

 Here's an example snippet of code from ``pydrake``: